 The college is committed to helping each student achieve their individual goals and objectives.
 The college is responsive to issues of concern raised by its students.
-Any student wishing to express a grievance or complaint should direct such to J. Michael LeMaster, College President, preferably presented in person, with the complaint in written form.
+Any student wishing to express a grievance or complaint should direct such to J. Michael LeMaster, College President/School Director, or Ronda Doster, Assistant Director/Director of Education preferably presented in person, with the complaint in written form.
 Issues remaining unresolved at the school level may be directed to the State Board of Career Colleges and Schools at the address listed below: